4 min read

 Additionally, the bright flashes of lightning and the loud claps of thunder can be very frightening for dogs.
 Some dogs may even be afraid of the rain itself.

 This could be a room in your house where they feel comfortable and safe.
 You may want to close the curtains or blinds to help block out some of the light from the flashes of lightning.
-A grounded area is particularly helpful in this case, like a basement or a bathtub.
-The porcelain from the tub blocks the travel of the electricity, keeping your dog more comfortable until the storm passes.

 It can also help to turn on some calming music to help drown out the sound of the thunder.
 This is a great time to turn on DOGTV for your pup – in this case we recommend the Relaxation episodes.
 The soundtrack is specially composed based on our research around the particular types of music dogs find relaxing, down to the particular sound frequencies used.
-(If you’re not a current subscriber, use code APRILSHOWERS when you sign up to get 20% off your annual subscription.)

-Another thing that you can do is to purchase a Thundershirt or other anti-anxiety wrap for your dog.
-Thundershirts are designed to help dogs feel calm and secure, and they have been shown to be effective in reducing anxiety in many dogs.
-You can also try wrapping your dog in a towel or blanket.
-This will help to provide them with a sense of security.
-I’ve also seen a similar effect with a well fitting vest, though it’s important to note that just dressing your dog in clothes is not enough to help with anxiety.
 The feeling you’re going for is like a gentle hug – tight enough to offer light compression but not so tight that the dog is uncomfortable moving around.
-Additionally, if an article of clothing isn’t properly fitted, it could in rub your dog’s fur when he moves around, and exacerbate the static electricity build up.
+Additionally, if an article of clothing isn’t properly fitted, it could rub your dog’s fur when he moves around, and exacerbate the static electricity build-up.

 Finally, you can try giving your dog some calming treats or chews.
-There are lots of great options on the market with anxiety reducing ingredients, including many with CBD.
+There are lots of great options on the market with anxiety-reducing ingredients, including many with CBD.
 You may also want to consult with your veterinarian about anti-anxiety medication for your dog.
 Your vet can advise if an OTC option is a good choice for your pup, or if you need to explore prescription medications.

 If you have a dog that is afraid of thunderstorms, hopefully, these tips will help you to ease their anxiety.
 Remember, it is important to be patient and understanding with your dog during these times.
 They may act out of sorts, but they are not misbehaving, they are just scared and need a little TLC from their favorite human to help them weather the storm.